The Department of Philosophy offers a unique Bachelor of Science degree in Philosophy consisting of:

 advanced studies by focusing on the skills and topics important to the study of the law.
 The courses in this specialization provide, first, an examination of the theoretical and ethical foundations of the law and, second, an understanding of the logical and epistemological skills useful in evaluating and constructing legal arguments.
 In addition, a grounding in these topics and skills is valuable in a range of professions outside the legal

 field.
-(Choose 4 from: PHIL 302 Symbolic Logic, PHIL 403 Social and Political Philosophy, Philosophy of Law, PHIL 306 Professional Ethics, PHIL 310 Theories of Knowledge, and appropriate sections of PHIL 401 Great Thinkers, PHIL 449 Special Topics, or PHIL 416 Seminar in Philosophy not used to satisfy other requirements, evaluated case by case.)
+(Choose 4 from: PHIL 302 Symbolic Logic, PHIL 403 Social and Political Philosophy, Philosophy of Law, PHIL 306 Professional Ethics, PHIL 310 Theories of Knowledge, and appropriate sections of PHIL 401 Great Thinkers, PHIL 449 Special Topics, or PHIL 416 Seminar in Philosophy, evaluated case by case.)

 3. Seminar in Philosophy (PHIL 416).
 This course is an examination of a selected area or topic in philosophy at an advanced undergraduate level.